Your brilliant idea has no startup funding to back it up.

 They are often other entrepreneurs who have wealth of their own, as opposed to huge pooled investment funds, and are looking to seed people or businesses they believe in at the early stages of their growth.
 They sometimes fill a gap between friends and family support and larger forms of investment such as venture capital.

 There are many different ways to get funding for a business, and a lot of it really varies based on your experience level and track record.
-For early entrepreneurs, we here at Foundr are big fans of bootstrapping as long as possible, as attested by many of the entrepreneurs that Foundr has featured.
+For early entrepreneurs, we here at foundr are big fans of bootstrapping as long as possible, as attested by many of the entrepreneurs that foundr has featured.
+And we’ll show you how to do it.